Lumina-CC/cc-prometheus/README.md

 # CC Prometheus Exporter
-Exposes [Prometheus] metrics for [CC: Tweaked] and [CC: Restitched].
+Exposes [Prometheus] metrics for [CC: Tweaked].
 This provides the following metrics:

  - Total number of computers.
  - Total number of on computers.